 The interest rates vary, depending upon the lender and the costs to the lender from the U.S. Treasury.
 Rates are normally between 8 percent and 13 percent.

-The Disaster Loan Program is designed to provide low-interest loans to businesses of all sizes, private non-profit organizations, homeowners, and renters to repair or replace real estate, personal property, machinery, or equipment that was damaged or destroyed resulting from a declared disaster.
+The Economic Injury Disaster Loan (EIDL) Program is designed to provide low-interest loans to businesses of all sizes, private non-profit organizations, homeowners, and renters to repair or replace real estate, personal property, machinery, or equipment that was damaged or destroyed resulting from a declared disaster.

 You can apply online or in-person for SBA disaster assistance.
 The SBA suggests the online application is the fastest way to receive a decision about your eligibility, but you also have the option of submitting an application by mail.